Art in Action

 We are so glad you asked!
 This is such a fun way to get involved in your child’s class.
 Without parent volunteers, our Art in Action program would not be a success.

-Is There Training for Parent Volunteers?
+Training for Parent Volunteers

-Optional training sessions, provided by Art in Action trainers, are usually offered at the beginning of each year for docents (typically in their Menlo Park office).
-Signing up early via the Art in Action web site is very important.
-Look for schedules in late spring for the next school year.
-The purpose of these special trainings are to inform classroom docents (and helpers) about Art in Action, and in a hands-on fashion, the presenters go through specifics on the curriculum for teaching at each grade level.
-If you are interested or want more information, please contact our AIA School Coordinator today!
+The purpose of these special trainings is to inform classroom docents (and helpers) about Art in Action.
+And in a hands-on fashion, the presenters go through specifics on the curriculum for teaching at each grade level.
+If you are interested or want more information, please contact us!

 Clifford Art On Display